The 12 Most Painful TV Cancellations of the Last Decade

 - Scorpion (CBS, 2014–2018) — Four seasons of fun, fast-paced action.
 The finale "A Lie in the Sand" was written expecting renewal.
 Instead, it became the series ender — with the team shattered, Paige walking out, Walter calling after her, and a rival faction called Centipede waiting in the wings.
 The episode was meant to be a cliffhanger, not a conclusion.

 - Santa Clarita Diet (Netflix, 2017–2019) — Drew Barrymore as a suburban real estate agent turned zombie.
 Three seasons of brilliant horror-comedy, building toward a fascinating mythology.
-Netflix cancelled it on a huge cliffhanger — and then pulled it from the "continue watching" row so fans couldn't even protest effectively.
+Netflix cancelled it on a huge cliffhanger — and according to multiple reports, the platform even removed it from subscribers' "continue watching" rows so fans couldn't protest effectively by rewatching and boosting its metrics.

 - GLOW (Netflix, 2017–2020) — A heartfelt, hilarious drama about 1980s women's wrestling.
 Renewed for a fourth and final season.
 Then COVID hit.
 Netflix reversed the renewal.
-The final season was never made.
-The cast never got to say goodbye.
+According to The Hollywood Reporter, scripts had been written and pre-production had begun when the cancellation was announced.
+The cast never got to film their ending.
 Five years later, fans are still waiting for closure that will never come.

 - Raised by Wolves (HBO Max, 2020–2022) — Ridley Scott's ambitious sci-fi epic about androids raising human children on a mysterious planet.
 Two seasons of increasingly wild, philosophical sci-fi.
-Cancelled as part of HBO Max's content purge — not because of quality, but because of corporate restructuring.
+According to Variety, the show was cancelled as part of Warner Bros.
+Discovery's massive content purge following the merger — not because of quality, but because of corporate restructuring.
 One of the biggest "what ifs" in modern sci-fi television.

 - Friends from College (Netflix, 2017–2019) — A star-studded comedy-drama that ended on a genuinely moving note: Lisa is pregnant with Ethan's baby, and the final scene is them viewing the ultrasound together.
 It was a beautiful setup for Season 3.
 Then Netflix cancelled the show, and that ultrasound became the permanent ending — hope without resolution.

 - Deadwood (HBO, 2004–2006) — The original painful cancellation.
 Three seasons of some of the best writing television has ever produced.
 Cancelled before the story could reach its planned conclusion.
-Fans waited 13 years for a movie — which was wonderful, but could never fully deliver what a full fourth season would have been.
+According to The Hollywood Reporter, fans waited 13 years for a movie — which was wonderful, but could never fully deliver what a full fourth season would have been.
 The gold standard of painful TV cancellations.

 These twelve shows are just the beginning.
 Hundreds of series have been cancelled before their time.
 Browse our library of fan-written endings and give some of them the closure they deserve.